The long and winding road to Marathon improvement

 Gavin Hall explains his practical steps in coaching "mere mortals" for the marathon

 I absolutely love the marathon: running it, coaching athletes to complete it and most of all coaching club runners who want to improve their performance.
 We are not talking about Olympians here, but of athletes who aim to break a personal goal of, say, 3.30, 3.15 or even 4.00 hours, often whilst balancing the needs of a job and a family.
 Many such athletes are offered a deluge of advice on the subject of training for improved marathon performance, all of it well meant, but much of it at best misguided.
 No wonder then that so often they become confused, disheartened, injured or disappointed.
 Hence this paper on my own practical steps for those coaching "mortal" athletes, seeking to perform at a higher level.
-It may not see them on the airplane to the next Olympics, but it will provide them with good memories that last a lifetime.
+It may not see them on the aeroplane to the next Olympics, but it will provide them with good memories that last a lifetime.

 I am no marathon expert.
 I am still serving my own apprenticeship in this subject, and I hope to continue to do so for another fifty years or so.
 However, I have sought to learn from personal experience, and from the works of the marathon masters, applying their wisdom to the cause of the humble club runner.
 My advice may conflict with many - all I can say is that it seems to work consistently well for my athletes.
 If you have a better plan, then please let me know!